lck666666/HR-APR/README.md

 ```
 If you are also interested in the pose refinement module, please cite
 ```
-@article{chen2023refinement,
+@inproceedings{chen2024nefes,
-  title={Refinement for Absolute Pose Regression with Neural Feature Synthesis}, author={Chen, Shuai and Bhalgat, Yash and Li, Xinghui and Bian, Jiawang and Li, Kejie and Wang, Zirui and Prisacariu, Victor Adrian}, journal={arXiv preprint arXiv:2303.10087}, year={2023}
+  author    = {Chen, Shuai and Bhalgat, Yash and Li, Xinghui and Bian, Jia-Wang and Li, Kejie and Wang, Zirui and Prisacariu, Victor Adrian}, title     = {Neural Refinement for Absolute Pose Regression with Feature Synthesis}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June}, year      = {2024}, pages     = {20987-20996}
 }
 ```